Community Advisor – Youth

 About the Electoral Commission | Te Kaitiaki Take Kōwhiri

 The Electoral Commission wants every New Zealander to trust, value and take part in parliamentary elections.
 We are an independent Crown Entity who works with and through communities to inform, engage and educate New Zealanders about the value of participation, make it easy for them to enrol and vote, promote understanding of New Zealand's democratic processes, and deliver parliamentary elections and referenda.

 What's next? | He aha e whai ake nei

 Applications for this role close at 5pm 4 October 2022.
 We will be reviewing applications as they are received and may progress with suitable candidates prior to the application closing date.

 You must be legally allowed to work in New Zealand.

-All new employees are expected to be fully vaccinated against COVID-19 and provide a copy of their My Vaccine Pass (MVP) when accepting an offer of employment with the Commission.
-If there is no MVP provided it will be assumed you are not vaccinated and this may impact the work you are able to perform for the Electoral Commission
+All new employees are encouraged to be fully vaccinated against COVID-19 and provide a copy of their My Vaccine Pass (MVP) when accepting an offer of employment with the Commission.
+If an MVP is not provided, we will assume you are not vaccinated and this may impact the work you are able to perform for the Electoral Commission.